imadnyc/edea-ms/doc/src/user_workflow.md

 ### Existing project

 Search for existing project based on name or id.
-Not sure how many projects the average user will have, or how/if we should support the usecase of thousands of projects per instance.
+Not sure how many projects the average user will have, or how/if we should support the use case of thousands of projects per instance.

     ->  That's more for read-only projects in EDeA portal.